 For older children that won’t nap, try and have some quiet time in the day.
 A Christmas movie is a great way to settle them on the sofa with a warm milk which can be restorative for the rest of the day.

 But most importantly, enjoy!
-Christmas Eve is my Dani’s favourite day of the year as she loves the excitement and anticipation of the big day.
+Christmas Eve is our favourite day of the year as we love the excitement and anticipation of the big day.
 Use that natural buzz to keep your kids stimulated all day and sleep will take over in the evening.

-Merry Christmas from all of us at The Daddy Sleep Consultant.
+Merry Christmas from all of us at The Mummy & Daddy Sleep Consultant.